Environmental and Energy Law Concentration

 Program Highlights

-- Opportunities to work on cutting-edge environmental and energy law policy issues with nonprofit organizations and governmental entities
+• Externship opportunities during the academic year and summer to work on cutting-edge environmental and energy law projects for nonprofit organizations and governmental entities

-- Opportunities for networking and career advancement with alumni worldwide
+• Networking and career advancement opportunities with alumni in the Twin Cities and worldwide

 Study Opportunities

-Students also take advantage of the extensive environmental and energy offerings available throughout the University at the Humphrey School of Public Affairs and the ecology, geography, conservation biology, and applied economics departments.
-J.D. students can earn a joint degree in another relevant discipline through the Consortium on Law and Values in Health, Environment and the Life Sciences.
+• Extensive interdisciplinary environmental and energy course offerings are available throughout the University at the Humphrey School of Public Affairs and the ecology, geography, conservation biology, and applied economics departments.

 Practical Opportunities